amirshk/wintitle-extended/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these guidelines:
+Please follow these simple steps:

-### Branching Strategy

-- `main`: Production-ready code
-- `develop`: Integration branch for features
-- Feature branches: Create from `develop` with the format `feature/feature-name`
-- Bugfix branches: Create from `develop` with the format `bugfix/bug-description`

-### Pull Request Process

-1. Create a branch from `develop` for your feature or bugfix
+1. Fork the repository
-2. Make your changes, following the coding standards
+2. Make your changes
-3. Add or update tests as necessary
-4. Update documentation to reflect any changes
-5. Submit a pull request to the `develop` branch
-6. Ensure CI tests pass
-7. Address any feedback from code reviews
+3. Create a Pull Request

+Please ensure your code follows the existing style and includes appropriate documentation.

 ### Commit Messages